Red, Yellow, Blue

 - Which color(s) do you like best?
 Why?

 Want to do more?
-Pair this with a HIRSHHORN KIDS at Home project!
-After you have your ideal colors made, try your hand at one of the following KIDS at Home projects: Repeat to Infinity, Earth Sermon–Beauty, Love Peace, or This One is for the Birds.
+Pair this with a Hirshhorn Kids at Home project!
+After you’ve made your ideal colors, try your hand at one of the following Kids at Home projects: Repeat to Infinity, Earth Sermon—Beauty, Love and Peace, or This One Is for the Birds.